 Recette de Gravlax Scandinave à l’aneth

-Gravlax, a wonderful traditional recipe from Sweden, where salmon has been prepared in this way since the Middle Ages.
-Fishermen were already using this method at that time to preserve fish.
+Gravlax, a magnificent traditional recipe from Sweden, where salmon has been prepared this way since the Middle Ages.
+Fishermen already used this method at that time to preserve fish.
 Gravlax has an incomparable taste, which has a delicate taste reminiscent of smoked salmon.

 Quite simply, the principle of gravlax is to bury the salmon in salt, sugar and herbs.
-There is a chemical reaction called osmosis.
-The salt-sugar combination that is in high concentration on top of the flesh goes down into the flesh of the salmon, where it is in lower concentration.n.
+A chemical reaction occurs, osmosis.
+The salt-sugar combination that is in high concentration on the top of the flesh goes down into the flesh of the salmon, where it is in lower concentration.n.

-Gravlax is therefore in fact a raw salmon fillet, marinated for 24 to 48 hours, in coarse salt, sugar, herbs and spices with a little vodka.
-In the first 12 hours of the process, the salmon loses its water, LOTS of water, to cook, hence the texture of smoked salmon, without the smoky taste.é.
+Gravlax is therefore in fact a fillet of raw salmon, marinated for 24 to 48 hours, in coarse salt, sugar, herbs and spices with a little vodka.
+In the first 12 hours of the process, the salmon loses its water, A LOT of water, to cook, hence the texture of smoked salmon, without the smoked taste.é.

 Important!
-If you don't want too salty gravlax, take coarse salt, not table salt.
-Or if all you have is table salt, marinate it for just 24 hours, otherwise you will wince so salty!
-With coarse salt, a 36 hour waiting period will result in a shiny, still tender, pink fish.
-A 48 hour waiting period will give you firmer shiny fish, pulling more on smoked salmon.
+If you don't want too salty gravlax, use coarse salt, not table salt.
+Or if you only have table salt, marinate it for only 24 hours, otherwise you will wince because the taste will be so salty!
+With coarse salt, a waiting period of 36 hours will produce a fish with shiny flesh, still tender and pink.
+A waiting period of 48 hours will give you a fish with firmer, shiny flesh, more like smoked salmon.

-The perfect salt-sugar mix for your fish fillet will be one half the weight of your fillet and salmon trimmed, with the skin on.
+The perfect dosage of salt-sugar mixture for your fish fillet will be half the weight of your fillet and trimmed salmon, with the skin.

 Ingredients :

-• 500 gr of fresh salmon (sushi quality, favor organically farmed salmon)
+• 500 g of fresh salmon (sushi quality, choose organically farmed salmon)

 • A handful of fresh dill, roughly chopped